FAI Hang Gliding and Paragliding Commission (CIVL)

 - Paragliding Aerobatics: 1 scored runs

 A complete set of results in an approved format must be sent to the CIVL Competition Co-ordinator within 7 days of the end of the competition for updating the appropriate Pilot Ranking Scheme.
 Please confirm the number of valid tasks/rounds flown.
-Organisers must indicate in the results the pilots holding a valid FAI Sporting Licence.

 A preferred format for HG and PG XC competitions is FSDB file.
 If the organizer does not use FS as their scoring system, then the results need to be submitted using the Excel template (download it below or in Documents section).